ryancundiff/clash.js/README.md

 ```

 ### Usage Example
-Here's a basic example demonstrating how to use clash.js to fetch a player and their clan:
+Here's some basic examples of how to interact with clash.js:

 ```ts
 import { Client } from 'clash.js'